-Agenda Item 1.6.1: to consider possible additional primary allocations, to the fixed-satellite service (Earth-to-space and space-to-Earth) of 250 MHz in the range between 10 GHz and 17 GHz in Region 1; and review the regulatory provisions on the current allocations to the fixed-satellite service (FSS) within each range, taking into account the results of ITU-R studies, in accordance with Resolutions 151 (WRC-12)
+Agenda Item 1.6.2: to consider possible additional primary allocations, to the fixed-satellite service (Earth-to-space) of 250 MHz in Region 2 and 300 MHz in Region 3 within the range 13-17 GHz; and review the regulatory provisions on the current allocations to the fixed-satellite service within each range, taking into account the results of ITU-R studies, in accordance with Resolutions 152 (WRC-12)

-Background Information: The 13.25-13.4 GHz frequency band has allocations to the Earth exploration-satellite service (EESS) (active), the aeronautical radionavigation service (ARNS) and the space research service (active) on a primary basis in all three ITU regions subject to Radio Regulation Nos.
+Background Information: The 13.25-13.4 GHz frequency band has allocations to the Earth exploration-satellite service (active), the aeronautical radionavigation service and the space research service (active) on a primary basis in all three ITU regions subject to Radio Regulation Nos.
 5.497, 5.498A, and 5.499.